PCrnjak/PAROL-commander-software/README.md

 pip3 install -e .
 ```

-# How to run

 # Dependency

 # Documentation:

-How to use PAROL commander software can be found in [DOCS](https://pcrnjak.github.io/PAROL-docs/)
+How to use PAROL commander software can be found in [DOCS](https://source-robotics.github.io/PAROL-docs/)

 # More about PAROL6